Skip to main content

 How to use the Top Correlations Widget

-In the widget, you will see a pair of any combination of segments, themes, and numerical fields along with the correlation value, and frequencies of each pair value.
+In the widget, you will see a pair of any combination of segments, themes, and numerical fields along with the Odds Ratio value, and frequencies of each pair value.

 You can configure the specific fields, the minimum pair frequency (i.e. the frequency that both components of the pair occur together), and the pair combinations to hone in on pairs that make sense to you.

 The Misc Filters menu provides some advanced options for improving the relevance of correlations.
-It allows filtering the results with a minimum and maximum correlation and by default is set to exclude -1 and +1 correlations.
-These perfect correlations often occur in situations such as NPS Score = 10 and NPS Category = Promoter, which provide little or no information.
+It allows filtering the results with a minimum and maximum Odds Ratio and by default is set to exclude any negative correlations.
 Additionally, there is a filter "Coverage < 100%" that when selected will exclude pairs where either variable has 100% coverage within the pair.
-For example, for the pair Theme: Flight and Theme: Flight // Cancelled, the Flight // Cancelled theme will have a coverage of 100% because it is a subset of the Flight theme; as a result, it would be excluded from the displayed correlations.
+For example, for the pair Theme: Checkouts and Theme: Checkouts // Self Service, the Checkouts // Self Service theme will have a coverage of 100% because it is a subset of the Checkouts theme; as a result, it would be excluded from the displayed correlations.

 To understand the theme component further you can click into the Drilldown view for that theme.
 You can also dynamically reduce the noise in your correlations widget as you scroll through the themes.
 If you come across a field that you do not wish to compare you can select to exclude it from the widget.